etishor/etishor.github.io/_posts/2009-06-15-asp-net-mvc-or-asp-net-just-got-plesent.md

   - web applications
   - web apps
 ---
-I&#8217;ve been really busy the last months with the new job where we use c#.
-I&#8217;ve grown found to it &#8230; it has a lot of nice features &#8230; lambda expressions, anonymous types, generic types.
-Sure there are a lot of thing that can be improved like real generic types ( aka C++ templates ) but it&#8217;s a really reliable tool.
+I've been really busy the last months with the new job where we use c#.
+I've grown found to it ... it has a lot of nice features ... lambda expressions, anonymous types, generic types.
+Sure there are a lot of thing that can be improved like real generic types ( aka C++ templates ) but it's a really reliable tool.

-In the past I&#8217;ve worked on a few ASP.NET applications and I&#8217;ve not enjoyed it very much ( actually every time I&#8217;ve used it i promised myself not to use it again ) &#8230; until now.
-I&#8217;ve heard of  ASP.NET MVC witch is supposed to be a different way of developing web applications in .NET and after a few months of using it I can only say &#8230; ya baby &#8230; finally a nice way to use c# and .NET to do web apps.
+In the past I've worked on a few ASP.NET applications and I've not enjoyed it very much ( actually every time I've used it i promised myself not to use it again ) ... until now.
+I've heard of  ASP.NET MVC witch is supposed to be a different way of developing web applications in .NET and after a few months of using it I can only say ... ya baby ... finally a nice way to use c# and .NET to do web apps.

-If you get the chance give it a go&#8230; it&#8217;s worthed.
+If you get the chance give it a go... it's worthed.